mia-platform/miactl/docs/30_commands.md

 #### edit RESOURCE-NAME

-The `project iam edit` subcommand allows you to alternatevely update the role assigned to the current project or one of its environment for one of the different `IAM` entity types:
+The `project iam edit` subcommand allows you to alternatively update the role assigned to the current project or one of its environment for one of the different `IAM` entity types:

 - `group`